Which Clinton is running?

 Hillary Clinton is having her husband, former president Bill Clinton, campaign in South Carolina on her behalf, increasing his already large public presence in the Democratic presidential race.
 Bill Clinton has already made several pointed remarks about Barack Obama, and Obama has responded by questioning Clinton's accomplishments as president.
-(The New York Times
+(The New York Times, free registration)

 Between the two Clintons, “I can’t tell who I’m running against sometimes,” Obama said in the Democrats’ South Carolina debate Monday night.
-(The Washington Post
+(The Washington Post, free registration)

 What the commentators said